The Opulence of Russia’s Underground Train Stations @fontSize>

 Architecture throughout Russia and Eastern Europe is incredible to behold.
 Russian buildings offer a taste of Byzantine style along with a use of distinctive brickwork, wood, color, and decorative facades.

-Most sightseers and travelers are aware the architecture of Europe and Russia is some of the most exceptional the world has to offer.
-However, few people know that some of the most opulent displays of architectural prowess is displayed within train stations and other underground transit stops all across the Eurasian continent.
+Characterized by details used to produce dramatic effects, a notion of wealth and grandeur, Naryshkin Baroque, also called Moscow Baroque, was fashionable in Moscow from the turn of the 17th into the early 18th centuries.
+Surprisingly though, some of the most opulent displays of architectural prowess that remain are displayed within train stations and underground transit stops across the Eurasian continent.
 From St. Petersburg to Kiev, and Moscow to Moskva, Russia’s palatial underground is not to be missed.

 The top five Russian underground train stations you need to visit...

 While Russian train stations are bustling with the real-world business of the 21st century, their transformative facades and patinas cover the walls and are impossible to ignore.
-These stations were mainly designed after World War II—a time when flamboyance in design was celebrated in Europe and Russia, and based on the traditional motifs of the countries where each station still stands today.
+Mainly designed after World War II—a time when flamboyance in design was celebrated in Europe and Russia, the building was based on the traditional motifs of the countries where each station still stands today.

 Avtovo Metro Station- St. Petersburg